27th anniversary of Oklahoma woman’s disappearance marked by promising new lead

 Three different young women reported being raped in the Emporia, Kansas area in 1999.
 All three women, one of them just 16 years old at the time, reported similar stories and each woman made the brave choice to report the sexual assault.
 Officials believe the DNA linked Weeks to the crime.

-Weeks was originally sentence to 1,856 years in prison.
-He appealed that sentence and was instead given, 534 months.
+Weeks was originally sentenced to 1,856 years in prison.
+He appealed that sentence and was instead given 534 months.

-The case against weeks for the murder of Johnson-Willard was eventually dropped.
-Officials had said that at one point the case file was reported missing.
-It was found a few years later.
-However, officials did not say if the mishandling of the case files was the reason for the dismissal.
+The case against Weeks for the murder of Johnson-Willard was eventually dropped.
+Prosecutors said at the time there was an issue with the case.

 Still missing